 - Everyone has a story – so listen

-- Engage with people – see how you get the best out of people – allow creative opportunity
+- Engage with people – see how you get the best out of people – allow the creative opportunity

 - Don’t compromise on any of the above

 As leaders and mentors, it’s always useful to have references or tools to provide the best possible guidance and advice to enable meaningful conversations with your teams and mentees.
-Arabella Macpherson, Founder & Communications Coach, Resonate Communications shared with us some great tips around unleashing your power as a mentor.
+Arabella Macpherson, Founder & Communications Coach, at Resonate Communications shared with us some great tips for unleashing your power as a mentor.
 I’ve summarised them below: